Whowong/CHH/GitLab/README.md

     - dotnet build --no-restore ./Application/src/RazorPagesTestSample/RazorPagesTestSample.csproj
     - dotnet test --no-build --verbosity normal ./Application/tests/RazorPagesTestSample.Tests/RazorPagesTestSample.Tests.csproj
 ```
 3.3	You can now run the pipeline and this will build your application only when make a change to the application directory.
+If you have not validated your account from step 0, you will now be prompted to enter your credit card information for validation.
+This is GitLabs way of ensuring there is no abuse from crypto mining.

+At the end of this section you should now be able to build your code that you checked in through the pipeline.
+Lets extend the pipeline in the next few sections.

 ## 4. Build and push docker image to container registry